 – Self-referral for a mini-MOT’s (Height, weight, cholesterol, blood pressure, and urine testing).

 – Advice on reasonable adjustments to support employees at work.

 – Annual well-being events and courses.

-The Safeguarding Team have access to an external counsellor for advice and support.
-This allows them to manage their own wellbeing and fulfill their safeguarding roles effectively.
+The Safeguarding Team and College Counsellors have access to an external counsellor for advice and support.
+This allows them to manage their own well-being and fulfil their roles effectively.

-The College may refer an employees to a private Occupational Health provider if that employee is struggling with their mental health.
-The assessment provides clear guidance to the College on how to manage and support employees.
+The College may refer employees to Occupational Health if that employee is struggling with their mental and/or physical health.
+The assessment provides clear guidance to the College on how to best manage and support employees at work.

-Performance Management considers two aspects, staff well-being and their personal development.
-The intention is to remove barriers that affect staff happiness at work and also to invest in their personal development to prepare them for future opportunities.
+Performance Management considers two aspects: staff well-being and personal development.
+The intention is to remove barriers to improve employee happiness at work, and to invest in personal development to prepare the workforce for future opportunities.